What Is a Book Dedication?

 4. Review Book Dedication Examples (if necessary)

-The easiest way to get some examples of dedications is to pick up any book on your shelf and look.
+The easiest way to get some examples of dedication is to pick up any book on your shelf and look.
 Almost every book has a dedication, so you can find endless examples.
-Most of them are very basic and simple, something like this:
+Most of them as very basic and simple, something like this:

 For my wife Megan and children, Ava, Jaxon, and Elle.